Nelson Piquet: Business ventures

 Upon leaving motor sport, he founded Autotrac in 1992, a company that provides mobile data messaging and tracking of customers' trucks by satellite (GPS tracking).
 This business concluded quite successfully as the pioneer because the freight transportation of Brazil depended on trucks.

 Piquet founded a racing team, Piquet Sports, in 2000.
 The purpose was to help the participation of Nelson Piquet Jr. in Formula Three Sudamericana.
 It was founded eight months before Nelson Junior turned 16.

 Piquet runs some other businesses, based in Brasília.

-Nelson Piquet's net worth is around US$200 million currently.
+Piquet's net worth is around US$200 million currently.

 Personal life

 Known as a practical joker, Piquet lived a stereotypically playboy racing driver lifestyle, earning and losing and earning again a series of small fortunes in his business dealings.
 He remains a competitive driver in sports car racing, albeit more for fun than with serious intent.
-Never a fan of street circuits (save for Adelaide in Australia), he was critical of the Monaco Grand Prix by famously stating Monaco was like "riding a bicycle around your living room," but that "a win there was worth two anywhere else."
+Never a fan of street circuits (save for Adelaide in Australia), he was critical of the Monaco Grand Prix by famously stating Monaco was like "riding a bicycle around your living room."
+On the other hand, he loved the Monza Circuit, stating that "a win there was worth two anywhere else," where he achieved three victories in 1983, 1986 and 1987.

 Piquet's first marriage lasted one year, during which a son was born in 1977.
 His second produced three children, including Nelson Angelo Piquet and Kelly Piquet.
 He also has another son from a previous relationship.
 He has two children with his current wife, including Pedro Estácio Piquet.

-On 31 July 2007, Piquet, after repeated speeding and parking offenses, was stripped of his civilian driving licence and ordered by the Brazilian courts to attend a week of lessons in order to "learn good and safe driving conduct", and to then pass an exam.
+On 31 July 2007 (three weeks before his mother's death), Piquet, after repeated speeding and parking offenses, was stripped of his civilian driving licence and ordered by the Brazilian courts to attend a week of lessons in order to "learn good and safe driving conduct", and to then pass an exam.
 His wife Viviane received the same sentence.
 "I think we have to pay for our mistakes," Piquet told Brazilian media.
 "It's not just a speeding problem, I got tickets for all kinds of reasons, like parking where I shouldn't."